-The Roparun is a relay race with starting locations in Paris and Hamburg and a common finish in Rotterdam.
+The Roparun is a relay race with starting locations in Paris and Bremen and a common finish in Rotterdam.
 A Roparun team consists of a maximum of eight runners who thus each run an average of about 65 kilometres, in other words more than one and a half marathons (!).

 In addition a team consists of at least two cyclists and a number of additional support people.
 For example, there are drivers, care-givers, caterers and road captains.
 Teams are responsible for arranging for these tasks themselves, and an average team has 25 people.